appsmithorg/appsmith-docs/how-to-guides/how-to-work-with-graphql-on-appsmith.md

 ## Building A Demo Application

-In this how-to guide we will learn to integrate Appsmith with Graphql and also build our demo application.
+In this how-to guide we will learn to integrate Appsmith with GraphQL and also build our demo application.
 I've created a book database, hosted it on Hasura and exported it as GraphQL API.
 Below is an image showing some of the attributes of the dataset.

 ![fetchbook query response](../.gitbook/assets/graphql-book-hasura-console.png)

-In the above screenshot we can see I have executed a Graphql query in the Hasura console and the response consists of a list of books in a JSON format.
+In the above screenshot we can see I have executed a GraphQL query in the Hasura console and the response consists of a list of books in a JSON format.
 Next, we’ll use Appsmith to utilise this database and build a Book Search App by writing different GraphQL queries.

 ## Building a simple UI